 - Reduce travel time.
 If it’s possible, working from home and other flexible working arrangements may help you reduce how often you fill up the car or catch the train, saving you money on travel costs.

 - Track your payments.
 How can you reduce your business costs if you have no idea how much you’re making?
-The Tyl portal gives you oversight over each and every card payment you receive, giving you the sales data you need to make informed decisions.

 - Access government schemes.
 If you’re eligible for the Employment Allowance, you may be able to reduce your National Insurance bill by up to £5,000 a year.
 There are also various business grants you may be able to apply for.